acharei mot

 This is the first Shabbat after Pesach, and it’s traditional to bake a challah in the shape of a key (or bake a key into the loaf).
 We do this to remember that it’s God Who holds the key to our prosperity, God who fed us manna in the wilderness, and it’s God who opens doors, holding the key to our future prosperity.
 If we focus on the meaning of this challah when we bake it and eat it, who’s to say that it won’t open doors in our hearts and minds, creating the space for God to work wonders within us?

 This is your opportunity to get creative.
 Cruise the internet for inspiration and make your key as simple or as ornate as inclination strikes you.
-Here’s the one I baked for this Shabbat—it was so easy—a collection of simple braids and twists, connected to each other.
+Here’s the one I baked last year.
+It was so easy—a collection of simple braids and twists, connected to each other.
+This year, I’m going to make a rainbow challah key.
+The long, six strand part will be done as explained in my rainbow challah braiding tutorial.
+I’ll save some of each color dough when I make the braid and use strands of various colors for the small parts, as the mood strikes me.

-As for the rest of the meal, it promises to bring great pleasure to everyone at the table while keeping within the laws of eating set out for us in the Torah.
+As for the rest of the meal, it promises to bring great pleasure to everyone at the table while keeping within the laws of eating that are laid out for us in the Torah.
 It’s also a healthy meal—high in protein and vegetables, free of refined carbohydrates.

 For our first course, we’ll combine some very different flavors that come together to make one delicious, creamy soup—celeriac, an ugly gnarled root, onion, and a beautiful shiny apple.
 Then, we’ll have some spectacular stuffed artichoke bottoms, with your choice of ground beef, lamb, turkey, or vegetarian substitute.

-The lovely lemon and garlic sauce will enhance a quinoa pilaf, made with finely diced onion, carrot, and parsnip.
+The lovely olive oil, lemon, and garlic “sauce” will enhance a quinoa pilaf, made with finely diced onion, carrot, and parsnip.
+Substitute freshly squeezed orange juice for about 1/4 of the stock.
 Chopped dried orange slices from Trader Joe’s finishes the pilaf.

 A simple roasted vegetable, such as asparagus, broccolini, or whatever looks good at the market, rounds out the meal.
 Just dress the vegetable in a bit of olive oil with a sprinkle of salt and garlic powder and pop it into the oven with the artichokes for the last 15 minutes of their baking.